 the Wicks Organ at St. Francis de Sales

 The Organ has been used for almost 92 years with very few updates to its mechanical structure.
+To put things into perspective: our organ relies on wiring, leather and magnets that were new when Calvin Coolidge was elected to his first term as president!
 At some point between 1934 and 1955, the Mechanical Relay, which controls the pneumatic operation of the valves, was updated.
 A new console added in the 1960’s, like its Relay counterpart, is also beginning to show signs of fatigue and failure.
 Considering the amount of time the organ has functioned, its mechanical parts are in quite good condition; however, after 92 years, the organ has begun a progression of mechanical failures that, if not seriously considered and addressed, will render the instrument beyond reasonable repair.

 To the average organist, the organ is fraught with silent notes and, as of recent, ciphering notes (pipe valves that are stuck in the open position).
 In order for the organ to continue to be used, a very basic, yet necessary, repair must be made to the ciphering notes.
 Repairing one ciphering note will necessarily lead to others connected to it which are equally in need of repair.

 The ideal situation is to pull the entire instrument out, replace the 1924 mechanics both in chests and in electrical system/console.
 It would be prudent to make any changes to the tonal design at that time, capitalizing on the opportunity to make the organ ready to last another 92 years!